Dre Campbell Farm

 6 Molasses Garden Benefits and Uses

-If you’ve looked at recipes for compost tea, you might have spotted people recommending that you add molasses.
+If you’ve looked at recipes for compost tea, you might have spotted people recommending adding molasses.
 This might seem a bit strange, but this substance can have many benefits for your soil.

 What is Molasses?

 This substance is a byproduct of sugar production.
 It is what gives brown sugar its distinctive color and flavor.
-There are a few types on the market, but you only want unsulfured blackstrap molasses.
+A few types are on the market, but you only want unsulfured blackstrap molasses.

-Blackstrap has more nutrients that will boost plant energy and encourage growth.
-If you can find dried molasses, this is much easier to use for gardening.
+Blackstrap has more nutrients that boost plant energy and encourage growth.
+Dried molasses is much easier to use in gardening.

 Can Plants Use this Sugar?

-Plants can’t take up the complex sugars in molasses as is, but they can take up what microbes in your soil break it down to.
+Plants can’t take up the complex sugars in molasses, but they can take up what the microbes in your soil break it down to.

 Remember, plants make their carbohydrates when they photosynthesize.
-The sugar from molasses will help your soil by feeding beneficial microorganisms that pass on important nutrients.
+The sugar in molasses will help your soil.
+It will feed beneficial microbes that pass on essential nutrients.

-You can also add it to your compost to increase the amount of nutrients it has and give it a similar boost to those that compost starters offer.
+You can also add it to your compost to increase the amount of nutrients it contains and boost it, like compost starters.

 Garden Benefits and Uses

-Horticultural molasses has many benefits for plants and organic garden use.
-The liquid form is mainly added to water or liquid fertilizers to make them a bit more nutritious.
+Horticultural molasses has many benefits for plants and organic gardens.
+Its liquid form is mainly added to water or liquid fertilizers to make them more nutritious.

 The dried version can be sprinkled to benefit soil and compost.
-You don’t need to add it more often than with any other fertilizer treatment.
+It doesn’t need to be added more often than any other fertilizer treatment.

 1. Improving Soil Health

 Healthy soil is the foundation of a good garden.
-Making sure your soil provides all the nutrients your plants need can make for a rewarding gardening experience.
+Ensuring your soil provides all the nutrients your plants need can give you a rewarding gardening experience.

 Harmful pests will target weak or sick plants, but keeping plants healthy can help prevent many infestations.

 Potassium, which this substance contains, is essential to healthy growth.
-If lacking, you will notice lethargy as well as plants that can’t handle the cold or poor weather when they should have been just fine.
+If lacking, you will notice lethargy and plants that cannot handle the cold or poor weather when they should be just fine.

-Keeping helpful microorganisms alive will allow them to break down nutrients from molasses into a form your plants can use.
-This product can help both by providing nutrients as well as sugar that helps feed these microorganisms.
+Keeping helpful microorganisms alive allows them to break down nutrients from molasses into a form that your plants can use.
+This product can help by providing nutrients and sugar that help feed these microorganisms.

-Alternatively, use 1/2 cup liquid molasses in water for the same amount of space.
+Sprinkle 10 to 20 lbs of dried molasses per 1,000 square feet of garden or lawn and water generously.
+Alternatively, use 1/2 cup of liquid molasses in water for the same space.

 2. Fertilizer

-Molasses is high in potassium, calcium, iron, magnesium, phosphorus, and other important micronutrients.
-Adding it as fertilizer to your soil helps your plants gain more nutrients.
+Molasses liquid is high in potassium, calcium, iron, magnesium, phosphorus, and other essential micronutrients.
+Adding it to your soil as fertilizer helps your plants gain more nutrients.

-Combining it with organic liquid plant fertilizers or compost teas can also boost the nutrients they already have.
+Combining it with organic liquid plant fertilizers or compost teas can also boost the nutrients it already has.
 It adds extra iron, which produces chlorophyll.

 The extra potassium also strengthens the plant’s ability to fight diseases and improves crop yield.
-Many recipes for liquid fertilizers already include molasses as an ingredient.
+Many recipes for liquid fertilizers already include molasses.

 Other plants that benefit from molasses include melons, cannabis, peppers, and eggplant.
-However, it works best on eggplant, melons, and peppers when it is diluted with milk.
+However, when diluted with milk, it works best on eggplant, melons, and peppers.

-To make molasses fertilizer, mix 2 tablespoons with 1 gallon of water.
-Apply it once a week by pouring it on the soil or spraying it onto plant leaves.
+To make molasses fertilizer, mix two tablespoons with 1 gallon of water.
+Apply it once a week by pouring it on the soil or spraying it on the plant leaves.

-You can also mix it with Epsom salt to make homemade fertilizer that will improve plant root health and aid in the production of more flowers.
-Just combine 2 tablespoons of liquid molasses with 1 tablespoon of Epsom salt and 2 gallons of water.
+You can also mix it with Epsom salt to make homemade fertilizer, improving plant root health and producing more flowers.
+Combine two tablespoons of liquid molasses with one tablespoon of Epsom salt and two gallons of water.

 3. Add to Compost

-The sugar in this product is great for feeding beneficial bacteria.
+The sugar in this product is excellent for feeding beneficial bacteria.

 You can add it to your compost to help start it.
 Adding it occasionally will also encourage good bacteria to stick around.

-Dried molasses is the easiest to use here; just toss a handful in your compost pile occasionally.
-You can also add a small amount of the liquid form to water and sprinkle it in.
+Dried molasses is the easiest to use here; just occasionally toss a handful into your compost pile.
+You can also add a small amount of the liquid form to water and sprinkle it on.

 4. Add to Water

-To mix molasses with water for your plants, combine 2 tablespoons of liquid molasses with a gallon of warm water.
-This recipe makes a good mixture, as the ratio is generally 1-3 tablespoons per gallon of water.
+To mix molasses with water for your plants, combine two tablespoons of liquid molasses with a gallon of warm water.
+This recipe makes a good mixture, as the ratio is 1 to 3 tablespoons per gallon of water.

-Feed the solution directly into the soil around individual plants or spray it over a large area in addition to your regular waterings.
+Feed the solution directly into the soil around individual plants or spray it over a large area in addition to regular watering.
 Plain molasses water will give your plants an extra boost of energy.

 How often should you apply it to your plants?
-In addition to regular fertilization, apply molasses water to plants every two weeks.
+Molasses water is applied to plants every two weeks, in addition to regular fertilization.

 5. Pest Control

-It will kill many types of garden pests due to the high sugar content it contains.
-Some insects, such as aphids and mealybugs, will get utterly dehydrated after consuming sugary treats.
+Due to its high sugar content, sugary treats kill many garden pests.
+Some insects, such as aphids and mealybugs, become utterly dehydrated after consuming them.

-Besides, by spreading 10 to 20 pounds of dried molasses per 1,000 square feet of lawn or garden bed, you can help control pests like grub worms and root-knot nematodes.
+Besides, spreading 10 to 20 pounds of dried molasses per 1,000 square feet of lawn or garden bed can help control pests like grub worms and root-knot nematodes.
 It will also keep out animals like moles and armadillos that eat grubs.

 6. Weed Control